chintan-jariwala/Android-Examples-and-Templates/CarAssistant/ReadME.md

 # Car Assistant
   This project shows a very basic application that uses voice recogition.

-  After seeing a tutotial on 'http://www.techrepublic.com/blog/software-engineer/make-your-next-android-app-a-good-listener/' , I decided to modify and make and applicaiton that is very basic and can be used while driving.
+  After seeing a tutorial on 'http://www.techrepublic.com/blog/software-engineer/make-your-next-android-app-a-good-listener/' , I decided to modify and make and applicaiton that is very basic and can be used while driving.

   This application has a very small grammar but it can be added and improved.